Staytment/Server/README.md

     sudo apt-get install nodejs npm mongodb

 On Ubuntu, please create this symlink for node.
-It is possible for some nodejs programs, e.g. mocha.
+It is required for some nodejs programs, e.g. mocha.

     ln -s /usr/bin/nodejs /usr/bin/node